SunnyNitin/Javascript/README.md

-This repository is for practicing javascript basics for learning purpous.
+This repository is for practicing javascript basics for learning purpose.